Many European destinations are described as “something out of a fairytale,” but when it comes to the city of Kassel that’s not just a cliche.

-Located along Germany’s fairytale route made famous by the Brother’s Grimm, the city located two hours north of Frankfurt draws visitors in search of history, culture and beautiful architecture.
+Located along Germany’s fairytale route made famous by the Brother’s Grimm, this spot two hours north of Frankfurt draws visitors in search of history, culture and beautiful architecture.

-Designated a UNESCO World Heritage Site, the 240 hectare Bergpark (“mountain park”) boasts an embarrassment of riches, including a towering monument, greenhouse, waterfalls, loads of lush green space, walking trails, a museum and not one but two castles.
+Bergpark Wilhelmshöh (“mountain park”) boasts an embarrassment of riches, including a towering monument, greenhouse, waterfalls, loads of lush green space, walking trails, a museum and not one but two castles.

 The eight-metre high, copper monument was designed back in the 1700s by an Italian builder, to symbolize the virtues of famous Hercules.

 Directly in front of it is a visitor’s platform overlooking not only Wilhelmshöhe Park but also the whole city of Kassel, and it’s hard to beat the birds-eye view of the dozens of stone steps framed by waterfalls that stretch towards the city.

-On Wednesdays, Sundays and holidays from May to October, more than 750-thousand litres of water rush down the hillside towards the Grand Fountain at the base, where jets then shoot it high into the sky.
+On Wednesdays, Sundays and holidays from May to October, more than 750-thousand litres of water rush down the hillside towards the Grand Fountain at the base, where jets then shoot it 550 metres high into the sky.

 There aren’t too many places you can find not one but two castles smack dab in the middle of a park, but Wilhelmshöhe Park delivers on that front as well.
-The first one most visitors will see is Wilhelmshöhe Castle which is near the base and is made up of three wings.
+No surprise, in a city named Kassel!

 Needless to say, the leafy greenery and huge bright windows were the perfect backdrop for a beautiful ceremony, which is why it’s a popular place for couples in Kassel to tie the knot.

 If you happen to visit during a summer weekend, expect to see at least a few newlyweds posing in the English landscape gardens outside, trailed by a photographer or wedding party.

-Built out of steel and glass, the greenhouse is stunning both inside and out, and today is home to many tropical and exotic plants.
+Built out of steel and glass, the greenhouse is stunning both inside and out and houses many tropical and exotic plants.

-Getting there and around: There are good public transportation options in Kassel that drop visitors off at the entrance, otherwise those with a car or on a tour can drive all the way up to the Hercules monument.
+How to get to Wilhelmshöhe Park: There are good public transportation options in Kassel that drop visitors off at the entrance, otherwise those with a car or on a tour can drive all the way up to the Hercules monument.

-Top tip: Be sure to wear comfortable shoes with good grip if you plan to walk up to or down from the Hercules monument, as the path is steep and not paved in some places.
+What to bring: Be sure to wear comfortable shoes with good grip if you plan to walk up to or down from the Hercules monument, as the path is steep and not paved in some places.